 The study of geography extends children's knowledge and understanding of their own locality and of other areas in the world.
 It also helps to develop a responsible attitude to their role in the world today and to the quality and care of the environment.
-The children explore through first-hand experience and observations wherever possible.
-Work takes place out of doors around the school site, in Whittingham village, Alnwick, at the seaside and in towns and cities across the North-East.
+The children explore through first hand experience and observations wherever possible.
+Work takes place out of doors around the school site, in Whittingham village, Alnwick, at the seaside and in towns and cities across the North East.

-Every other year, we intend for children in Class 2 and Class 3 take part in a residential visit.
-The main educational focus for the visit is a personal and physical one and the children have the chance to undertake challenging and rewarding experiences.
-It also provides a unique opportunity for the social development of the children as they stay away from home with a range of friends and school staff.
+Every other year, children in Class 2 take part in a residential visit to Ford Castle The main educational focus for the visit is a personal and physical one and the children have the chance to undertake challenging and rewarding experiences .It also provides a unique opportunity for the social development of the children as they stay away from home with a range of friends and school staff.

-PSHE / RHSE
+PSHE

 The personal, social and health development and the development of a sense of citizenship in each child are crucial in preparing our pupils to become responsible members of society.
 We teach PSHE in a variety of ways.
 On occasions we introduce PSHE and citizenship topics through teaching in other subjects.
-Also, as there is a large overlap between the syllabus for religious education and the aimsof PSHE and Citizenship, we deliver a considerable amount of the PSHE curriculum through our religious education and forest schools lessons.
-We also take great care to support mental health and well-being and we are an accredited Thrive School.
+Also, as there is a large overlap between the syllabus for religious education and the aims of PSHE and Citizenship, we deliver a considerable amount of the PSHE curriculum through our religious education lessons.